mgarriott/FreezeWatch/README.md

 ### Compatibility ###

-FreezeWatch was designed on arch linux and little concern was given to cross platform compatibility.
+FreezeWatch was designed on Arch Linux and little concern was given to cross platform compatibility.
 I'm not opposed to supporting other platforms, but I have no intention to do so unless people express an interest.